How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 We now measure both of the qubits, each one with the trine measurement.
 The probability distribution for the pairs of outcomes is found to be

 where $P(a_1, a_2) = \bra{\Psi}M_{a_1}\otimes M_{a_2}\ket{\Psi}$ is the joint probability for the pair of outcomes $(a_1,a_2)$.
-In order to try and implement the von Neumann measurement, we need to map these 9 outcomes-pairs onto the two outcomes $0$ and $1$ of the target measurement, which is what will be declared as the result of the measurement.
-A particular choice, which exhaustive search confirms to be optimal among all deterministic protocols is
+In order to try and implement the complete von Neumann measurement, we need to map these 9 outcomes-pairs onto the two outcomes $0$ and $1$ of the target measurement, which is what will be declared as the result of the measurement.
+A choice which works well is

 that is, in the first five cases from \eqref{e:probs}, where at least one measurement returns a zero outcome are mapped to $0$, while the final four cases from \eqref{e:probs}, where neither measurement returns a zero outcome are mapped to 1.
 Under this mapping, the implemented probabilities $P^{(2)}(i)$ (where the superscript $(2)$ reminds us that we are considering two uses of the trine) are seen to be